cuijiyao01/docker-k8s-training/README.md

 - Dockerfiles: Automated creation of docker images

 ### Kubernetes (day 2+3)
-- nodes, pods, name spaces, replica sets, deployments, services, cluster networking, storage, secrets, config maps, ingress, stateful sets, roles and permissions, network policies, helm
+- components of a K8s cluster
+- scheduling of workloads with pods & deployments or statefulSets
+- networking in k8s with services and ingress
+- storage API in k8s
+- configure applications with config maps and secrets
+- manage a cluster with namespaces, role based authorization and network policies
+- deploy packaged applications with helm

 ## Preparation and Setup